2011 Rwandan textile workers strike: February 15, 2011

-The morning of February 15, 2011 Textile strikers gathered in front of the UTEXRWA factory in protest.
-They conducted public speeches targeted to the Gasabo District Executive Secretary Ibrahim Ndagijimana and the manager of the factory, Trivets Deepak.
-The Gasabo District officials came to mediate the strike and the General Secretary of the Congress of Labour Fraternity in Rwanda (COTRAF), Francois Mtakiyimana came to show support for the strikers.
+The morning of February 15, 2011, textile strikers gathered in front of the UTEXRWA factory in protest.
+They conducted public speeches targeted to the Gasabo District Executive Secretary Ibrahim Ndagijimana, and the manager of the factory, Trivets Deepak.
+District officials came to mediate the strike and the General Secretary of the Congress of Labour Fraternity in Rwanda (COTRAF), Francois Mtakiyimana, came to show support for the strikers.

 One of the reasons the workers were on strike was their lack of ability to express their concerns with the manager.
-One worker stated that, “Anyone who tries to raise their voice here is dismissed”.
+One worker stated, “Anyone who tries to raise their voice here is dismissed”.
 The COTRAF believe that the UTEXRWA factory violated labor rights and article 120 of the Labour Code when they did not allow the workers to express their grievances.
-Article 120 of the Labour Code states that workers throughout Rwanda have, “the right to air out their views concerning their work.”
+Article 120 of the Labour Code states that workers throughout Rwanda have “the right to air out their views concerning their work.”

 February 16, 2011

-The strike continued on February 16 and the strikers were accompanied by Anna Mugabo, the Director General of Labour and Employment in the Ministry of Public Service and Labour, who worked as a mediator for the day.
-Anna Mugabo promised the workers that she would provide compensation for the dismissed workers if they were able to prove that their rights outlined in article 120 of the Labour Code were violated.
+The strike continued on February 16, 2011, and the strikers were accompanied by Anna Mugabo, the Director General of Labour and Employment in the Ministry of Public Service and Labour, who worked as a mediator for the day.
+Anna Mugabo promised the workers that she would provide compensation for the dismissed workers if they were able to prove that their rights outlined in Article 120 of the Labour Code were violated.
 The police were also present during the strike to ensure a sense of calm.

 February 19, 2011

 Anna Mugabo met with Trivets Deepak and the thirty-three dismissed employees to persuade Deepak to give the employees their jobs back.
 Mugabo explained that the termination of the thirty-three worker's jobs was a violation of Article 33 of the Labour Law.
-In the Labour Law article 33 states that, “the dismissal ranking should be done in accordance with the performance, professional qualification, time spent in the company, and social responsibilities.”
-The Labour Law also explains that the manager should have provided a month's notice prior to termination and given the employees their terminal benefits, which the thirty-three employees did not receive.
+In the Labour Law, Article 33 states that “the dismissal ranking should be done in accordance with the performance, professional qualification, time spent in the company, and social responsibilities.”
+It also explains that the manager should have provided a month's notice prior to termination and given the employees their terminal benefits, which the thirty-three employees did not receive.